 Partnering with the best physicians and top hospitals in the community

 Tufts Medical Center works closely with referring physicians and their community hospital partners to ensure that advanced care is offered in a location that is convenient for patients.
-Tufts Medical Center and Floating Hospital for Children have affiliations with Hallmark Health System, Lawrence General Hospital, Lowell General Hospital, MetroWest Medical Center and Signature Healthcare Brockton Hospital.
-Our physicians also travel to numerous other hospitals, cities and towns throughout the region to see patients close to their homes, and Floating Hospital for Children has specialty centers in Framingham, Lawrence, North Chelmsford and Woburn where children can see specialists for outpatient care.
+Tufts Medical Center and Tufts Children's Hospital have affiliations with MelroseWakefield Health System, Lawrence General Hospital, Lowell General Hospital, MetroWest Medical Center, Home Health VNA, and Signature Healthcare Brockton Hospital.
+Our physicians also travel to numerous other hospitals, cities and towns throughout the region to see patients close to their homes, and Tufts Children's Hospital has specialty centers in Brockton, Lawrence, North Chelmsford, Westford and Woburn where children can see specialists for outpatient care.

-Our affiliated 1,600-physician network, the New England Quality Care Alliance, includes 1,100 doctors who provide care to patients throughout eastern Massachusetts, as well as the 500+ physicians on the Tufts Medical Center faculty.
+Our affiliated 1,600-physician network, the New England Quality Care Alliance, includes 1,100 doctors who provide care to patients throughout eastern Massachusetts, as well as the 600+ physicians on the Tufts Medical Center faculty.
 NEQCA’s primary care physicians care for more than 550,000 patients.
-University HealthSystem Consortium’s Quality and Accountability Study ranks Tufts MC among the top 20 academic medical centers in the nation for efficiency.
+Vizient, formally University HealthSystem Consortium’s, Quality and Accountability Study ranks Tufts MC among the top 20 academic medical centers in the nation for efficiency.

 Teaching the next generation of top physicians

-We strive to heal, to comfort, to teach, to learn, and to seek the knowledge to promote health and prevent disease.
+At Tufts Medical Center, we strive to heal, to comfort, to teach, to learn, and to seek the knowledge to promote health and prevent disease.
 Our patients and their families are at the center of everything we do.
 We dedicate ourselves to furthering our rich tradition of health care innovation, leadership, charity and the highest standard of care and service to all in our community.
+Our mission of advancing knowledge and training students to become future investigators drives forward with one goal in mind – turning innovative research into pioneering care.